futuregrid/deprecated-teefaa/doc/source/usersguide.rst

  # Pass your image list to Teefaa Dispatcher.
  if [[ -f $IMAGE_LIST ]]; then
      pbsdsh cp $IMAGE_LIST /tmp/image.list
-     # Register onetime key on the iamge repository.
+     # Register onetime key on the image repository.
  fi

  # Pass your exclude list to Teefaa Dispatcher.